stephenliu0423/PMGT/README.md

 - Toys and Games
 - Tools and Home Improvement

-Using the original data to build pre-training graph dataset and downstream dataset.
+Using the original data to build the pre-training graph dataset and downstream dataset.
 ` $ python data_process.py `